 Your job is to anticipate these doubts and find as many ways to give convincing personal information corroborated by outside evidence as possible.

-By the time of the hearing, you (hopefully with the help of your attorney) will have submitted all the documentation described above.
+By the time of the hearing before the immigration judge, you (hopefully with the help of your attorney) will have submitted all the documentation described above.
 There is no fee to submit this application.

 At the hearing, your attorney will have a chance to ask you questions so that you can personally tell the judge your story and why you have faced or currently fear persecution if returned to your home country.

 Your memory becomes very important in this process.
-As well as you think you know your own story, anyone can get confused by dates and other details.
-And if you start saying things that are inconsistent, the judge may doubt your credibility (think you are lying).
+As well as you might think you know your own story, anyone can get confused by dates and other details.
+And if you start saying things that are inconsistent, the judge might doubt your credibility (think you are lying).

 The hearing is not a pleasant process, but it should give you the chance to fully tell your story and present your evidence.
 It may last well beyond one day.
 If it needs to be continued to another day, it will typically be rescheduled several weeks into the future.